JasonHarrisStormer/MyMobileService/README.md

 • Users should be able to sign into their account, and only be able to manage that account

-o User A should not be able to view/ edit user B’s account
+o User A should not be able to view or edit user B’s account

 Technologies